-Bits Fields Descriptions 31:15 Reserved Must be kept at reset value.
+Bits Fields Descriptions 15 Reserved Must be kept at reset value.
 14 ISO3 Idle state of channel 3 output Refer to ISO0 bit 13 ISO2N Idle state of channel 2 complementary output Refer to ISO0N bit 12 ISO2 Idle state of channel 2 output Refer to ISO0 bit 11 ISO1N Idle state of channel 1 complementary output Refer to ISO0N bit 10 ISO1 Idle state of channel 1 output Refer to ISO0 bit 9 ISOON Idle state of channel 0 complementary output 0: When POEN bit is reset, CH0_ON is set low.
-1: When POEN bit is reset, CH0_ON is set high.
-This bit can be modified only when PROT[1:0] bits in TIMERx_CCHP register is 00.
+1: When POEN bit is reset, CH0_ON is set high This bit can be modified only when PROT [1:0] bits in TIMERx_CCHP register is 00.
 8 ISO0 Idle state of channel 0 output 0: When POEN bit is reset, CH0_O is set low.
-1: When POEN bit is reset, CH0_O is set high.
-The CH0_O output changes after a dead time if CH0_ON is implemented.
-This bit can be modified only when PROT[1:0] bits in TIMERx_CCHP register is 00.
+1: When POEN bit is reset, CH0_O is set high The CH0_O output changes after a dead-time if CH0_ON is implemented.
+This bit can be modified only when PROT [1:0] bits in TIMERx_CCHP register is 00.
 7 TIOS Channel 0 trigger input selection 0: The TIMERx_CH0 pin input is selected as channel 0 trigger input.
-1: The result of combinational XOR of TIMERx_CH0, TIMERx_CH1 and TIMERx_CH2 pins is selected as channel 0 trigger input.
-6:4 MMC[2:0] Master mode control These bits control the selection of TRGO signal, which is sent by master timer to slave timer for synchronization function.
+1: The result of combinational XOR of TIMERx_CH0, CH1 and CH2 pins is selected as channel 0 trigger input.
+6:4 MMC[2:0] Master mode control These bits control the selection of TRGO signal, which is sent in master mode to slave timers for synchronization function.
 000: When a counter reset event occurs, a TRGO trigger signal is output.
 The counter resert source: Master timer generate a reset the UPG bit in the TIMERx_SWEVG register is set 001: Enable.
 When a conter start event occurs, a TRGO trigger signal is output.
-The counter start source : CEN control bit is set The trigger input in pause mode is high 010: When an update event occurs, a TRGO trigger signal is output.
+The counter start source : CEN control bit is set The trigger input in pause mode is high

+- 010: When an update event occurs, a TRGO trigger signal is output.
 The update source depends on UPDIS bit and UPS bit.
 011: When a capture or compare pulse event occurs in channel0, a TRGO trigger signal is output.
 100: When a compare event occurs, a TRGO trigger signal is output.
 The compare source is from O0CPRE.
 101: When a compare event occurs, a TRGO trigger signal is output.
 The compare source is from O1CPRE.
 110: When a compare event occurs, a TRGO trigger signal is output.
 The compare source is from O2CPRE.
 111: When a compare event occurs, a TRGO trigger signal is output.
 The compare source is from O3CPRE.
 3 DMAS DMA request source selection 0: When capture or compare event occurs, the DMA request of channel x is sent 1: When update event occurs, the DMA request of channel x is sent.
-2 CCUC Commutation control shadow register update control When the commutation control shadow registers (for CHxEN, CHxNEN and CHxCOMCTL bits) are enabled (CCSE=1), the update control of the shadow registers are shown as below: 0: The shadow registers update when CMTG bit is set.
-1: The shadow registers update when CMTG bit is set or a rising edge of TRGI occurs.
+2 CCUC Commutation control shadow register update control When the commutation control shadow enable (for CHxEN, CHxNEN and CHxCOMCTL bits) are set (CCSE=1), these shadow registers update are controlled as below: 0: The shadow registers update by when CMTG bit is set.
+1: The shadow registers update by when CMTG bit is set or a rising edge of TRGI $% \mathcal{A}$ occurs.
 When a channel does not have a complementary output, this bit has no effect.
 1 Reserved Must be kept at reset value.
-0 CCSE Commutation control shadow enable 0: The shadow registers (for CHxEN, CHxNEN and CHxCOMCTL bits) are disabled.
-1: The shadow registers (for CHxEN, CHxNEN and CHxCOMCTL bits) are enabled.
-After these bits have been written, they are updated when commutation event comes.
+0 CCSE Commutation control shadow enable 0: The shadow registers for CHxEN, CHxNEN and CHxCOMCTL bits are disabled.
+1: The shadow registers for CHxEN, CHxNEN and CHxCOMCTL bits are enabled.
+After these bits have been written, they are updated based when commutation event coming.
 When a channel does not have a complementary output, this bit has no effect.
-Slave mode configuration register (TIMERx_SMCFG) Address offset : 0x08 Reset value: 0 x0000 0000 This register h as to be accessed by word (32-bit) 04 00 00 00